sahanHe/sahanhe.github.io/_pages/about.md

 * Got my B.Sc. in Electronic and Telecommunication Engineering from University of Moratuwa.
 * I enjoy video games, Reading, and Cooking.

-Research Vision
+Research Vision & Interests
 ======
-I want to make robots safe and robust with human-level autonomy in highly dynamic and unstructured environments, especially when faced with computational and sensing hardware limitations, which are generally caused by either the small size or cost limitations.
+I want to make robotic systems safe and robust with human-level autonomy in highly dynamic and unstructured environments, especially when faced with computational and sensing hardware limitations, which are generally caused by either the small size or cost limitations.
+To achive this, I am interested in conducting research in multi-robot collaboration and machine learning in field robotics, specifically in navigation, control, and perception with limited computational and sensing capabilities.